vmware-tanzu/velero/design/csi-snapshots.md

 ### VolumeSnapshotLocations and VolumeSnapshotClasses

 Velero uses its own `VolumeSnapshotLocation` CRDs to specify configuration options for a given storage system.
-In Velero, this often includes topology information such as regions or availibility zones, as well as credential information.
+In Velero, this often includes topology information such as regions or availability zones, as well as credential information.

 CSI volume snapshotting has a `VolumeSnapshotClass` CRD which also contains configuration options for a given storage system, but these options are not the same as those that Velero would use.
 Since CSI volume snapshotting is operating within the same storage system that manages the volumes already, it does not need the same topology or credential information that Velero does.